threefoldtech/info_grid/src/dashboard/dashboard.md

 ![Connect](./img/dashboard_generate_account.png)
 ![Generate](./img/dashboard_T&C.png)

 Mnemonics serve as your private keys, acting as your representation on the ThreeFold Grid.
-You can input an existing mnemonic or click the 'Generate Account' button to establish an account and generate a new mnemonic.
-Upon selecting 'Generate Account', you will be redirected to our `Terms and Conditions` page, where acceptance is required.
+You can input an existing mnemonic or click the **Generate Account** button to establish an account and generate a new mnemonic.
+In the latter case, you will be redirected to our **Terms and Conditions** page, where acceptance is required.
 Afterward, the mnemonic will be automatically created and filled into the form.

 ### Connect Your Wallet